-- React calmly. - Keep an open mind. - Tell the person reporting the concern that they are not to blame and that they were right to tell. - Take what the person says seriously, recognising the difficulties inherent in interpreting what is said by a young person who has a speech disability and/or differences in language. - Keep any questions to an absolute minimum to ensure a clear and accurate understanding of what has been said. - Explain that it is likely that the information will need to be shared do not promise to keep secrets. - Tell them what you will do next and who the information will be shared with. - Record in writing exactly what has been said using the young person's words as soon as possible.
-Use the BWSW Incident Report Form. - Report the incident to BWSW's Lead Safeguarding Officer as soon as possible and seek advice on what to do next.
+- React calmly. - Keep an open mind. - Tell the person reporting the concern that they are not to blame and that they were right to tell. - Take what the person says seriously, recognising the difficulties inherent in interpreting what is said by a young person who has a speech disability and/or differences in language. - Keep any questions to an absolute minimum to ensure a clear and accurate understanding of what has been said. - Explain that it is likely that the information will need to be shared do not promise to keep secrets. - Tell them what you will do next and who the information will be shared with. - Record in writing, the date and time and exactly what has been said using the young person's words as soon as possible.
+Use the BWSW Incident Report Form. - Report the incident to the Safeguarding Lead Officer as soon as possible and seek advice on what to do next.